aplteam/Tatin/docs/SyntaxReference.md

 Takes a folder that hosts a file `apl-dependencies.txt` as mandatory argument.

+Optionally a second right argument might be specified: a Registry, either as a URL or an alias.
+Without this all known Registries with a priority greater than `0` will be scanned.

-The file apl-buildlist.json as well as all directories in that folder will be deleted.
+The file `apl-buildlist.json` as well as all directories in that folder will be deleted.
-Then all packages listed in the file apl-dependencies.txt are re-installed from scratch.
-Lines in apl-dependencies.txt that start with a lamp character (`⍝`) are ignored.
+Then all packages listed in the file `apl-dependencies.txt` are re-installed from scratch.
+Lines in `apl-dependencies.txt` that start with a lamp character (`⍝`) are ignored.

 Note that packages with different major version numbers are considered as different packages.

-By default all known Registries with a priority greater than 0 are scanned (highest priority number first), but you may specify a particular Registry as a third (optional) argument.

 The left argument is optional and is, if specified, typically created by calling [`CreateReInstallParms`](#CreateReInstallParms).